 Are the Game of Thrones books finished?

-No. The TV series ended in 2019, but the main book series is still unfinished, with The Winds of Winter and A Dream of Spring not yet released.
+No. The HBO series ended in 2019, but the book series is still unfinished.
+The Winds of Winter and A Dream of Spring have not been released yet.

 Is House of the Dragon based on a book?